-- Health insurance models
+- Understanding health insurance

-- Introduction to medical coding
+- Fundamentals of medical coding

 - High School Diploma or Equivalent (HiSET, GED)

-- Working knowledge of Windows based PC and Microsoft Office
+- Working knowledge of Windows-based PC and Microsoft Office

 - Access to computer with high-speed internet

-Career & Salary Information
+Career and Salary Information

-Medical Billing Specialist
+Medical Billing and Coding Specialist

 |Section #||Location||Day(s)||Start Date||Start Time||Building||Contact Number|

-|HLTH 22*01 - CF16||Council Bluffs Campus||MW||10/17/2016||6:00-9:00PM||Looft Hall
+|HLTH 22*01 - CF18||Council Bluffs Campus||MTh||10/25/2018||5:00-9:00PM||Looft Hall